Monday, 5 November 2012

 Available for the same low price as my previous cook-booklets at only £5, this delightful little booklet will be delivered within 24 hours of receipt of your payment as a downloadable PDF, printable booklet.
 All who have purchased my past booklets, and this one have been well pleased, and when my readers are happy . . . that makes me happy too!!

-For more information and a buy now button, please look up at my upper right hand column of this page.
-Grab one while you can as it will be very much a time limited offer.
+For more information and a buy now button, please look up at my upper LEFT hand column of this page.
 This would make a great gift for your friends or family, and I am more than willing to send it to anyone you wish for me to send it to, along with a gift e-card greeting of my own design.
+There are also three other cookbooklets offered and a Three for a reduced price deal.